sat-masters/docs/Business/ESA GSTP/GSTP Ansøgning.md

 **Budget** [salary * X]

 **Activities**
-This activity includes the design of a simulation environment to evaluate the performance of the proposed architecture.
+This activity includes integration of core technologies in simulation environment to evaluate the performance of the proposed architecture.

+**Deliverables**
+- ???

 ##### WP 2 Technology development and prototyping
 **Duration**[Y months]

 **Budget** [salary *Y]

 **Activities**
-This activity supports the core of technology design and software development.
+This activity supports the core technology design and intellectual property development.

 ##### WP 3 Analysis and evaluation
 **Duration**[Z months]